Tutorial

 One of the best features of ReAct agents is transparency.
 You can see exactly how they think:

-# Enable detailed instrumentation
+# Enable detailed observability

 DSPy.configure do |c|